What causes painful dry cracked heels?

 Some medications are the causes of cracked heels or heel fissures.
 It can make your skin dry up and make your skin crack.
-Make sure to ask your pharmacist for any side effects for medications that you may be taking.
+Make sure to ask your pharmacist for any side effects of medications that you may be taking.